1. Home

 When an ISP receives a notification from the government about a block that they must apply, they set up a filter for their customers’ traffic so that anyone who types in the URL of a blocked site is redirected to a notice that the site has been blocked.
 This makes it impossible for users to access the website in question.
 And because the government sends out blocking notices to all the ISPs at the same time, users won’t be able to access the blocked website for anyone else’s internet connection either.

-The best way to get around these website blocks is to use a VPN.
+The best way to get around EU website blocks is to use a VPN.
 A VPN works by installing a piece of software on your device which encrypts all of the data that you send over the internet.
 This encrypted data is passed to a server run by your VPN company, and at this server your data is decrypted and sent on to its original destination.
 Because of the encryption, your data cannot be hacked or observed.
-And because you data is sent from a server located somewhere other than your actually location, you can use this process to get around EU website blocks.
+And because your data is sent from a server located somewhere other than your actual location, you can use this process to get around EU website blocks effectively.

 Say, for example, that the EU decides to block a site like WordPress, either intentionally or erroneously.
 If you live in the UK and you went to visit the blocked URL, you’d see a notice that the domain was blocked.
 You can then turn on your VPN software and connect to a server somewhere outside of the EU – say in Canada, where internet freedom is pretty good.
 Then, when you try to access WordPress, your connection is routed via Canada, where the site is not blocked.
 This means that you can see the site and use it as normal, even though it is blocked in the EU.

-If you’re looking for a VPN that will let you get around website blocks like those used in the EU and enable you to browse the internet freely, then we have recommendations for our favourite VPNs for you to try:
+If you’re looking for a VPN that will let you get around EU website blocks and enable you to browse the internet freely, then we have recommendations for our favourite VPNs for you to try:

 1. NordVPN